European banks team up with Europol in cybercrime fightback

 Cybercrime attacks faced by banks include coordinated attempts to disrupt websites, payment card fraud, and attempts to infiltrate systems to steal money.

-Banks are typically working closely with national police forces to fight cybercrime, and the new agreement should widen that across Europe, the two sides said.
-(Reporting by Steve Slater; Editing by Susan Fenton)
+Banks are typically working closely with national police forces to fight cyber crime, and the new agreement should widen that across Europe, the two sides said.